AlexDeise/AlexDeise/README.md

-# My name is Alex and I am a software developer!
+# My name is Alex and I currently a Full Stack Developer at Fedex!

 <!-- ASTROPHOTO BANNER IMG-->
 <a href="https://www.alexdeise.com/" target="_blank"><img src="DSC05176.jpg"></img></a>